HtetLinMaung/starless-server/README.md

 };
 ```

+> <b>Note</b> building express style function to lambda and azure function is not supported.

 ## Dynamic Routes

 starless-server supports express dynamic routes.
 For example, if you create a file called `routes/posts/:id.js`, then it will be accessible at `posts/1`, `posts/2`, etc.